Vaccine Trials And Infectious Diseases Research

 As clinical researchers, we are sometimes faced with conditions that cause us to change the ways we typically conduct clinical trials.
 A viral pandemic is such a condition — one in which time can be measured in human lives.

-Conducting clinical research during global pandemics requires us to innovate and meet accelerated timelines while assuring all study objectives are met.
+Conducting infectious diseases research during global pandemics requires us to innovate and meet accelerated timelines for testing vaccine efficacy while assuring all study objectives are met.
 COVID-19 proved to be no exception.
 Faced with such requirements, Emmes’ expertise in infectious disease enabled study launch in less than 4 days from protocol receipt.
 Today, the scientific community is accessing the study data as the race to find vaccines and treatments continues.

 Emmes possesses a broad range of therapeutic area expertise in vaccines and infectious diseases that we tailor to your needs.
 Our infectious disease team has worked on studies on nearly every major health crisis since the 1980s, including HIV, Zika, Ebola, H1NI, SARS, MERS, and COVID-19.
 We’ve also helped clients on trials involving influenza, encephalitis, malaria, pneumonia, yellow fever, Avian flu and other diseases.
 As a CRO, Emmes takes great pride in our work to improve human health; and we seek collaborations with others who feel the same way.